automorphism88/snapraid-btrfs/README.md

-`snapraid sync`, or for specific drives by doing a `snapraid-btrfs sync` using the `-U` option to select snapshot 0 (i.e., the live filesystem, in snapper terminology) for the drives in question, moving the files, doing another sync with `snapraid-btrfs` disabled, and then reenabling SnapRAID-btrfs by doing a normal `snapraid-btrfs sync`.
+`snapraid sync`, or for specific drives by doing a `snapraid-btrfs sync` using the `-U` option to select snapshot 0 (i.e., the live filesystem, in snapper terminology) for the drives in question, moving the files, doing another sync with `snapraid-btrfs` disabled, and then reenabling `snapraid-btrfs` by doing a normal `snapraid-btrfs sync`.